LukeBenson/install-scripts/README.md

 # Scripts
-Installation Scripts and scripts for running my flask-app.
+Installation Scripts and Scripts for running my flask-app.